sciunit/scidash.github.io/index.md

 ## The SciDash project aims to make validation of scientific models against experimental data easy, transparent, and continuously integrated into the model development process.

+Some other projects using this technology can be found [here](https://github.com/scidash/sciunit/network/dependents?dependent_type=REPOSITORY).

 ## Let's identify the best models together!